chriskonnertz/DeepLy/README.md

 ### Guzzle

-Support for Guzzle is available out-of-the-box.
+If you want to use Guzzle as the HTTP client: Support for Guzzle is available out-of-the-box.
 Make sure you have installed Guzzle (preferably via Composer), then copy this code and paste it right after you instantiate DeepLy:

 ```php
 $protocol = $deepLy->getProtocol();